The Office of the Supreme Leader

 Q1187.
 What is the view on attending wedding parties for filming, knowing that there would be music and dancing?
 What is the view of filming by a man in men-only parties and a woman in women-only parties?
 What is the view on developing films of wedding parties by men, regardless of the fact that the producer of the film knows the family?
 And will the ruling be different if the developer is a woman?
 And finally, is it permissible to use music in editing these films?

 A: There is no harm in attending wedding parties, nor is there any harm in men filming in men-only parties and women filming in women-only parties provided that this does not entail listening to a ḥarām kind of music and singing; this should also not lead to the commission of any other ḥarām act.
 However, filming parties by the opposite sex is not allowed if it leads to looking with ill intentions or falling into other kinds of bad consequences.
-The use of lahwī music, which deviates one from the way of Allah, in editing wedding parties’ films is also ḥarām.
+In editing wedding parties’ films, it is also ḥarām to use lahwī music, which deviates one from the way of Allah and is suitable for the gatherings of sin.

 Q1188.
 Given the nature of movies — be they foreign or local — and music which are broadcast from the television of the Islamic Republic, what is the view on watching and listening to them?